 - From the Document Inbox Sharing section of the User object details page, click Create.

 - Add one or more users or groups in the Users and Groups box.

 - Select a value for the Locked field.
 Selecting Yes for this field prevents the user from removing these document inbox sharing settings from their Document Inbox page.

 - Click Save.

-If the Share Inbox Document object is visible in Admin > Business Admin, you can also navigate there to perform bulk actions, search, or use Vault Loader to create records.
+If the Share Inbox Document object is visible in Business Admin > Objects, you can also navigate there to perform bulk actions, search, or use Vault Loader to create records.

 Viewing Security Overrides

 From the User record, you can view the Security Overrides section.
 This section displays any field-level security overrides applied to the user or groups to which the user belongs.

 On the User record details page, you can grant Vault Support access to a specific user’s account from the Veeva Support section.
 See Granting Access to Veeva Support for details.